anicrob/daily-planner-5/README.md

 HTML and CSS provided as starter code in this activity.
 I had assistance with the JS from at tutor at UNC.

 This also used Bootstrap, day.js, and jQuery libraries.
-## Screenshot
+## Screenshots
 ![Screenshot](./assets/workday-planner-top.png)

-You can see here that it was currently 5pm, so that timeblock is red.
+You can see here that since the time was currently between 5pm - 5:59pm, that timeblock is red.
 ![Screenshot](./assets/workday-planner-bottom.png)

 ## Link to Repo & Deployed Application